prashasy/metaqp-test/README.md

 [![forthebadge](https://forthebadge.com/images/badges/built-with-love.svg)](https://forthebadge.com)
 ![metaqp](https://github.com/akhilesh-k/metaqp/blob/master/resources/images/test.png)

-Aki is a wimpy kid.
+Aki is a studious child.
 Seriously?
 Is he lazy?
 Not at all!
 He always keeps asking, 'How to get the freaking question papers?'.
 He is in search of his Question papers for T1 and sick of clicking numerous folders for hours on the boring dot6 space.
 Boom!
 He got an idea.
 He started to search the question papers from the search bar.
 He went to dot6.

 Wow!
 What a beautiful place it is!
 He found the Question paper and checked department semesters, examinations, found out the matching one, and finally, he solved the paper.

-But, alas!
-He was late.
-The another stud who had a better access, solved papers much before.
+Maybe it was too late and some stud who had a better access, solved papers much before.
 Aki asked him, 'Bro, how did you find it earlier?'.
-He replied, 'Use **metaQP** kid!'.
+He replied, 'Use **MetaQP** son!'.

 ### Development